 It doesn't take a genius to know the wise path to becoming a criminal overlord is discretion.
-Michael Corleone (also Pacino) was able to amass power - while never being killed or prosecuted - because he was cunning, kept a relatively low profile and was quietly ruthless, ordering others to eliminate those posing a threat to him or his organization.
+Michael Corleone (also Pacino) was able to amass power because he was cunning, kept a relatively low profile and was quietly ruthless, ordering others to eliminate those posing a threat to him or his organization.
 As antiheroes go, his cold, calculated efficiency was admirable.

 |Tony Montana redecorates.|